 Dr. Daniel Deschler has spent more than two decades dedicated to improving cancer care and reconstruction.
 He received his honors degree in medicine from Harvard Medical School prior to completing his residency in otolaryngology—head and neck surgery from the University of California, San Francisco.
 He then completed an advanced fellowship in head and neck surgical oncology and microvascular reconstruction with Dr. Richard Hayden at Hahnemann University Hospital.
 Dr. Deschler returned to Boston in 2000 to join the staff at Mass.
 Eye and Ear and now serves as the Vice Chair of Academic Affairs in the Department of Otolaryngology at Mass.
-Eye and Ear, the Director of the Norman Knight Center for Hyperbaric Medicine, the Co-director of the Michael Dingman Fellowship in Head and Neck/Microvascular Surgery, and a Professor of Otolaryngology at Harvard Medical School.
+Eye and Ear, the Director of the Norman Knight Center for Hyperbaric Medicine, the Co-Director of the Michael Dingman Fellowship in Head and Neck/Microvascular Surgery, a member of the Center for Thyroid Eye Disease and Orbital Surgery, and a Professor of Otolaryngology at Harvard Medical School.

 Dr. Deschler has authored more than 150 peer-reviewed publications, as well as numerous book chapters and education reviews.
 He serves on the editorial board of several publications, is an Associate Editor for Otolaryngology—Head and Neck Surgery, and is a reviewer for 18 journals.
 He has served as Chairman of the Head and Neck Surgery Committee of the American Academy of Otolaryngology—Head and Neck Surgery for the last six years and is the Past President of the Society of University Otolaryngologist—Head and Neck Surgeons, after having served as Secretary/Treasurer.